Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 ### Committing all development work
 Before we jump into deploying our code, let's have a quick primer on environments.
 Up to this point, all of the work we've done in the dbt Cloud IDE has been in our development environment, with code committed to a feature branch and the models we've built created in our development schema in Snowflake as defined in our Development environment connection.
 Doing this work on a feature branch, allows us to separate our code from what other coworkers are building and code that is already deemed production ready.
 Building models in a development schema in Snowflake allows us to separate the database objects we might still be modifying and testing from the database objects running production dashboards or other downstream dependencies.
 Together, the combination of a Git branch and Snowflake database objects form our environment.

-Now that we've completed testing and documenting our work, we're ready to deploy our code from our development environment to our production environment and this involves two steps:
+Now that we've completed applying prediction, we're ready to deploy our code from our development environment to our production environment and this involves two steps:

 - Promoting code from our feature branch to the production branch in our repository.
     - Generally, the production branch is going to be named your main branch and there's a review process to go through before merging code to the main branch of a repository.
 Here we are going to merge without review for ease of this workshop.